 Brandon McMillan Training Products from Petmate

-Petmate teamed up with gorgeous and charming celebrity dog trainer Brandon McMillan, host of the Emmy award-winning Lucky Dog show on CBS TV, to debut a new line of dog training products from his book, Lucky Dog Lessons.
+Petmate teamed up with gorgeous and charming celebrity dog trainer Brandon McMillan, host of the Emmy award-winning Lucky Dog show on CBS TV, to debut a new line of dog training aids and products from his book, Lucky Dog Lessons.
 I was thrilled to receive a signed copy of the book dedicated to Kilo the Rescue Pug last year at Global Pet Expo.
 We need all the help we can get so Kilo is one Lucky Dog(see the story of how I rescued Kilo here)!
 I also got to interview him about his fabulous new training aids.

-Brandon has been featured on The Ellen Degeneres Show, The Dr. Oz Show, The Talk and The Doctors.
+Brandon has been featured on The Ellen Degeneres Show, The Dr. Oz Show, The Talk, and The Doctors.
 His impressive roster of clients include Rod Stewart, James Caan, Kate Hudson, Wolfgang Puck, Don Cheadle, Snoop Dogg, Ronda Rousey, and many others.

 We discussed Kilo’s fear reactivity issues briefly and Brandon was encouraging.
 Brandon deals with similar issues regularly and reminded me that while training a new behavior may only take a short time (for example 7 days in some cases on the show), conditioning a new behavior and eliminating an old unwanted behavior can take months or even years.
 I can’t wait to get more tips from the book.
 Plus Brandon told me there will be new TV episodes coming soon.